jagrvargen/holbertonschool-higher_level_programming/0x0B-python_input_output/README.md

 9. 9-add_item.py - A script that adds all arguments to a Python list and saves them to a file.

 10. 10-class_to_json.py - A function that returns a dictionary with simple data structure for the JSON serialization of an object.

+11. 11-student.py - Defines a class Student that contains the public instance attributes first_name, last_name, and age.